xenit-eu/docker-solr/README.md

 In the case of a sharded setup, backup needs to be done manually.

-A custom backup/restore mechanism to Caringo Swarm has been included in xenit-specific images and is described [here](./Backup.md).
+A custom backup/restore mechanism to S3 has been included in xenit-specific images and is described [here](./Backup.md).

 ## FAQ